TaskarCenterAtUW/GoInfoGame-Android/CONTRIBUTING_A_NEW_QUEST.md

 Change its class name and the file name to the new one.

-In copied code change package info (things like `package de.westnordost.streetcomplete.quests.defibrillator` at the top) to match the new folder containing the quest.
+In copied code change package info (things like `package com.tcatuw.goinfo.quests.defibrillator` at the top) to match the new folder containing the quest.

 When committing changes be careful to not change already existing quest - only new code (using built-in refactoring rename will affect also `QuestsModule.kt` entry for an existing quest).